Examples

 Reading tag and timestamp values from a MySQL database

-In this example, SQL Client is used to connect to a MySQL database located in the same machine in order to extract the following data:
+In this example, SQL Client is used to connect to a MySQL database located in the same machine to extract the following data:

 • Step 1: Configuration of the connection.